 Thank you for your interest in the Wisconsin Institute for Peace and Conflict Studies.
-We welcome the participation of any Wisconsin universities or colleges in our consortium.
+We welcome the participation of any Wisconsin university or college in our consortium.
 I am happy to answer any questions you may have or follow up with your college leadership as needed to establish your membership.

 At a time when virtually all institutions are seeking to internationalize and/or globalize their curricula and co-curricular programs, the Wisconsin Institute for Peace and Conflict Studies (WIPCS) is a statewide resource available to help.
 WIPCS is a unique and vital consortium of private and public colleges and universities dedicated to enriching academic and public discourse on issues of peace and conflict.
 The Institute is non-partisan and encourages debate and discussion of multiple perspectives, not only of foreign policy issues and global areas of conflict, but also of intercultural communication, gender relations, and environmental sustainability.

-As the Executive Director of the Wisconsin Institute for Peace and Conflict Studies, I invite you to consider enrolling as a member of WIPCS.
+As the Executive Director of the Wisconsin Institute for Peace and Conflict Studies, I invite your institution to consider enrolling as a member of WIPCS.
 Membership in this organization is a particularly cost-effective and expedient way to foster student and faculty development and understanding of global issues and to enrich classroom and co-curricular learning.
 Institutional membership is $950 per year, and offers a wealth of benefits including:

 - Speakers Program.
 Faculty from participating institutions may invite our speakers to their campus at no charge.
 Speakers can augment a course or provide a public lecture for the community and for student organizations.

 It is an excellent outlet for student research and student/faculty collaborative projects.
 The conference features paper presentations, round-table discussions, and creative writing presentations.
 Students making presentations gain valuable experience and are exposed to diverse opinions on a variety of topics.
 It is also an opportunity for faculty to share research and ideas across disciplines and for the host school to highlight its own activities and programs.

 - Journal for the Study of Peace and Conflict.
 The Institute publishes an annual, peer-reviewed scholarly journal with papers, opinion pieces, and book reviews on topics relevant to the Institute’s mission.